C4Q/AC3.2-Closures-InDepth/README.md

 Here's why:

 1. We make a call to `longAdditionTask`
-2. Code executions line by line in the function, print out to console and instantiating `result = 0`
+2. Code executions line by line in the function, printing `"Starting Addition"` in console and instantiating `result = 0`
 3. `DispatchQueue` pushes off the task that's taking the most time off to another queue
-4. Code in `longAdditionTask` continues to execute line by line, since it's slowest code has been pushed elsewhere
+4. Code in `longAdditionTask` continues to execute line by line
 5. The *current* value of `result`, which is 0, gets returned and the function finishes.
-6. Later on, the long running task on the `DispatchQueue` finishes and assigns its value to result... which no longer is of any use since `result` only lives in the lifetime  of the `longAdditionTask` function and that function has finished a long time ago.
+6. Later on, the long running task on the `DispatchQueue` finishes and assigns its value to `result`... which no longer is of any use since `result` only lives in the lifetime  of the `longAdditionTask` function and that function has finished a long time ago.

 Then the question remains: Where performing lengthy tasks, how can we wait in order to get the correct return values?